 Cell sorters are among the most successfully commercialized microfluidic products.
 Microfluidic cell sorters are gradually replacing FACS and MACS machines.
 As opposed to conventional machines, microfluidic chips are affordable, easy to use, and less bulky.
-These microchips employ a variety of techniques to sort the cells leading to high speeds and efficiencies compared to the common approaches.
+These microfluidic devices employ a variety of techniques to sort the cells leading to high speeds and efficiencies compared to the common approaches.
 The dimensions of the microchip allow a wide range of cell sorters to exist; from large volume cell sorters to precise single-cell sorters.
 The modularity of the chips allows them to integrate with other chips to make more sophisticated systems.
 For example, a cell sorter can link to a cell dispenser to allow single-cell dispensing.

 Microfluidic cell sorting is promising both in academic research and industrial level.
 Modularity and versatility of the chips together with their cost-effectiveness and small footprint make them strong rivals for currently available commercial cell sorters both for laboratory settings and point of care applications.